skifaster/supertags/README.md

 {originalText: "this is my #sample text", modifiedText: "this is my #sample text", hashtag: ["sample"]}
 ```

-* parseAllTagsFromObject (object, fieldName) //fieldName is optional if parseField is provided in settings

 ```js
 var parsedObj = superTags.parseAllTagsFromObject({text: "this is my #sample text"}, "text");

 //Output for parsedObj
 {originalObj: {text: "this is my #sample text"}, modifiedObject: {text: "this is my #sample text"}, hashtag: ["sample"]}
 ```

-* applyAllTags (object)

 In addition, each tag label is available off the ``supertags`` object as a tag controller, in the case only a single group of tags needs to be interacted with.